Note: This post was first published in March 2021 and updated in November 2022

-Halfway through last year, I published a detailed guide on how to build wealth in your 40s.
+Earlier this year, I updated my detailed guide on how to build wealth in your 40s.

-Admittedly, I went over my skis a little bit – given that I am still hovering just south of the 40 mark myself.
+Admittedly, I went over my skis a little bit – given that I am just north of the 40 mark myself.

 That being said, the reader reaction was quite overwhelming.